HumanCellAtlas/dcp-community/rfcs/text/0000-alternative-planning.md

 first place - from the need to be adaptable to customer requirements and to fail fast so we can find what does work.
 A process where major work takes a half a year or longer to get from planning to execution is not an agile process.

-It's such an orthodoxy nowadays that nobody does waterfall unless they must (a contentious statement perhaps though I've seen that sentiment in RFC reviews).
-So why is it being proposed here?
+Nowadays it's pretty much orthodoxy that nobody does waterfall unless they must (a contentious statement perhaps though I've seen that sentiment in RFC reviews).
+So why is it being proposed by the Planning and Roadmaps RFC?
 From my perspective it's because of these challenges:

 * **High complexity** - the DCP feels highly complex.
 This makes for a very difficult management problem.
+Everything is connected.
 * **Siloed teams** - A team works on and owns its own components.
 Getting other teams to act means negotiation.
+It's much easier to do a local solution that is sub-optimal for the DCP as a whole than a global one where some teams may need to change their chosen design.
 * **Constrained communication** - plenary voice communication is tightly constrained to an hour per day.
 This constrains communication both between DCP groups with the same role (e.g. ingest, analysis, azul dev groups) and up and down the objective to implementation work stack (e.g. between developers and product owners, between product owners and